Anker Soundcore Liberty 5

 • Weight is 10 g on Anker Soundcore Liberty 5 and 10.4 g on Sony WF-C710N.

-• Highest frequency is 40000 Hz on Anker Soundcore Liberty 5 and 20000 Hz on Sony WF-C710N.
+• The highest frequency is 40000 Hz on Anker Soundcore Liberty 5 and 20000 Hz on Sony WF-C710N.

 • Battery life is 8 hours on Anker Soundcore Liberty 5 and 12 hours on Sony WF-C710N.

-• Battery life of charging case is 40 hours on Anker Soundcore Liberty 5 and 21.5 hours on Sony WF-C710N.
+• Battery life of the charging case is 40 hours on Anker Soundcore Liberty 5 and 21.5 hours on Sony WF-C710N.

-• Battery life (ANC) is 12 hours on Anker Soundcore Liberty 5 and 8.5 hours on Sony WF-C710N.
+• Battery life with ANC enabled is 12 hours on Anker Soundcore Liberty 5 and 8.5 hours on Sony WF-C710N.

 • Fast pairing is available on Sony WF-C710N but not on Anker Soundcore Liberty 5.

-• Bluetooth version is 5.4 on Anker Soundcore Liberty 5 and 5.3 on Sony WF-C710N.
+• The Bluetooth version is 5.4 on Anker Soundcore Liberty 5 and 5.3 on Sony WF-C710N.

 Specs Comparison